samirelanduk/reddit-save/README.md

 Linked media files (images, videos etc.) will be saved locally where possible, though imgur is currently not well supported in all cases.

+If you want to also break the resultant HTML file into multiple files (as browsers struggle to display enormous HTML files) you can add the `--page-size 100` argument (replacing 100 with whatever the posts-per page you want is).

 ## Use with Docker

 Rather than installing dependencies locally, you can use docker to create a local image and use that instead.
 First build the image: